 How to Choose a Law Enforcement Career

-Even after you decide to go for a criminal justice career, the choices don't stop there.
+Even after you decide to go for a criminal justice career, the choices don't end.
 You'll still need to determine what field of criminology you'd like to work in.
 With so much room for specialization, you need to know how to make the right choice if you want to go for a law enforcement job.

-Consider Level of Government and Jurisdiction in Law Enforcement Jobs
+Level of Government and Jurisdiction

 Local Law Enforcement Jobs

 At the local level, typically all law enforcement careers will begin with a patrol.
-Basically, everyone at the local level must start out as a police officer before they are able to move into areas such as criminal investigations, SWAT, explosive ordnance disposal or other specialty units.
+Basically, everyone at the local level must start out as a police officer before they are able to move into areas such as criminal investigations, SWAT, explosive ordnance disposal, or other specialty units.

 After you've done some time in patrol, you will be able to move up and into more specialized fields.
-One of the biggest benefits of working for a local agency is that you won't have to worry about moving to start your career, transfer into a new field or move through the ranks.
+One of the biggest benefits of working for a local agency is that you won't have to worry about moving to start your career, transfer into a new field, or move through the ranks.

 State Law Enforcement Careers

-State agencies also have uniformed patrol units who are usually called state troopers.
+State agencies also have uniformed patrol units usually called state troopers.
 Troopers are typically responsible for traffic enforcement throughout the state but can have many other duties, depending on the state or agency.
 In some cases, state agencies may hire investigators who have not had any prior law enforcement experience, which means you may be able to bypass the requirement to start out as a patrol officer.